FranchuFranchu/rust-0bsd-riscv-kernel/README.md

 - [X] Virtio
 - [X] Virtio block driver
 - [X] Refactor VirtioDevice interrupt API, so that instead of calling <interrupt handler> -> <VirtioDeviceType> -> <VirtioDevice> -> <Waker> -> <VirtioDeviceType>, it skips the first VirtioDeviceType step
-- [ ] Fix the changed_queue mess when VirtioDevice is used as a Future
 - [X] Fix bug where process trap frame would still be used after removing the process.
 This doesn't cause bugs until new allocations are made. (use-after-free)
 - [ ] Make the future.rs executor code cleaner
 - [X] Kernel locks for kernel interrupt contexts, mixed contexts, and thread contexts (just missing performant thread-only locks that use wakers)